 Please refer to the Remuneration and Human Resources Committee Charter.

-The Chairman of the Nominations Committee is Nicholas Whitlam.
-Nicholas is an independent non-executive Director.
-The other member of the Committee is Gerard Sutton who is also an independent non-executive Director.
+The Chairman of the Nominations Committee is Robert Dunn.
+Robert is an independent non-executive Director.
+The other members of the Committee are Penny Bingham-Hall, Zorana Bull, Matthew Irwin and Gerard Sutton who are also independent non-executive Directors.

 The Committee meets on an as-required basis and is responsible for assisting the Port Authority Board in fulfilling its corporate governance responsibilities with regard to Board composition.
 This includes assessing the necessary and desirable skills and experience of Directors, ensuring Directors have the appropriate mix of competencies, identifying skills and experience to fill those gaps and overseeing induction and continuing education of Directors.